 Being a teenager with cancer is profoundly different from being a small child diagnosed with cancer.
 Teens with cancer need their own kind of support.
 Teens enduring cancer and high school are able to advise the Board of Directors at Jacob’s Heart through the Teen Advisory Group, affectionately known as the TAG Team and connect with one another by participating in their own activities.

-FINANCIAL ASSISTANCE AND REFERRALS
+PRACTICAL SUPPORT, FINANCIAL ASSISTANCE AND REFERRALS

 Jacob’s Heart offers financial assistance to families experiencing hardships due to the child’s illness.
 We offer coordination and referrals for transportation, help with groceries, gas and other emergency needs.

 The Financial Assistance program addresses the financial stressors associated with pediatric cancer.
 Direct financial assistance supports families dealing with long hospital stays and getting to and from distant hospitals with gas and/or grocery cards.
 Emergency financial assistance is available upon request to assist with household bills, groceries, medical prescriptions and, when necessary, funerals or memorials.

 “I am not contagious.”
 Educating the community about childhood cancer.